 - 1. Do you think that King David was overly emotional?
 If not, why not? - 2.
 What is different about the emotions of the great Christian leaders? - 3.
 What about revival?
 How should we cope with strong emotions in Christian gatherings? - 4.
-Go back over the twelve predictions that we began this chapter with; how do you feel as you read them and what picture do they paint for you about how the Christian life should be lived?

-- 5. How do our different characters and temperaments fit in with a view of emotions that is centred around one person Jesus Christ? - 6.
+Go back over the twelve predictions at the beginning of this chapter.
+How do you feel as you read them and what picture do they paint for you about how the Christian life should be lived? - 5.
+How do our different characters and temperaments fit in with a view of emotions that is centered around one person Jesus Christ? - 6.
 What do you think Christian maturity looks like?